 Wrong, wrong wrong!
 As WordPress web developers and designers, we’re not the lawmakers who hold the keys to what someone paid for!
 This is not good business.

 They paid for it, give them all the keys to their kingdom.
 However, you can educate them on the importance of backups and support.
 Make sure you’re designing easy to understand sites, and making screencasts or sending them easy to understand documentation, if they or future hired developers or designers will need.
 Giving them some options and explaining to them the benefits of getting support, or security, or even backups, will put the control in the client’s hands.

 They are ultimately responsible for their own website.
-If they mess up your website, hopefully they took the option to either purchase ongoing maintenance or support with you.
+If they mess up the website you design, hopefully they took the option to either purchase ongoing maintenance or support with you.
 If not, then they need to find a way to get it fixed.

-Don’t control your clients websites for them without permission!
-You will be in a serious tug-of-war with them eventually, if you do this.
+Don’t control your clients’ websites for them without permission!
+You will be in a serious tug-of-war with them eventually, and possibly a legal battle, if you do this.
 WordPress wasn’t built by countless people, just for you to play the sentinel.
 It was designed and developed for people wanting to share their content and use a website, whenever they want, however they want, and built by whomever they want.

 Honestly, I think half of the problem is control, and the rest is either clinging to their work, and then the rest is based on good intentions executed poorly.
 It’s okay to have all these services for clients, but not as requirements.
 Let them pay for what they want.
 If they want you to be their web dungeon master, and put a collar on their WordPress role capabilities, then get on with your web dominatrix-self.
 However, let them choose.